 Arisaig has so much to see and do.
-Spend a day on the famous Camusdarach beach which has a spectacular Island backdrop.
-Enjoy a spot of golf at Traigh's 9 hole golf course which boasts the most idylic backdrop for a game of golf in the world!
+Spend a day on the famous Camusdarach beach which has a spectacular backdrop over isles of Rum and Eigg.
+Enjoy a game of golf at Traigh Golf Course.

-Beautiful coastal walks and bike rides.
-Kayak and canoing adventures, chartered boat trips, archery and lots more.
-A spot of lunch or an evening meal at the Marina Cafe, Crofters Rest - Arisaig Hotel, Old Library or surrounded by the beautful walled gardens at Arisaig House.
+Beautiful Coastal Walks, Bike Rides, Kayaking and Canoeing adventures, Chartered Boat Trips, Archery and lots more.
+A spot of lunch or an evening meal can be enjoyed at the Marina Cafe, Crofters Rest - Arisaig Hotel, Old Library or surrounded by the beautful walled gardens at Arisaig House.

 Land Sea & Island Centre - You can find out about the area’s amazing marine and wildlife, and explore some of Arisaig’s surprising historical connections.
-Our collection of objects and photos has been growing since 1999 when Arisaig’s former smiddy first opened to the public.
-The blacksmith’s original forge and bellows are still here, but the building where he worked has been completely refurbished and modernised.
-Today it’s a warm, light sanctuary where you can linger for as long as you like.Our exhibitions have grown too and now cover a surprising range of subjects: from crofting, fishing and knitting to wartime espionage training!
-We also have selection of books and gifts available.
-It's FREE admission (we do have a donation box should you wish to support us)
+The collection of objects and photos has been growing since 1999.
+The blacksmith’s original forge and bellows can still be viewed, but the building where he worked has been completely refurbished and modernised.
+Today it’s a warm, light sanctuary where you can linger for as long as you like.Our exhibitions have also expanded and now cover a surprising range of subjects: from Crofting, Fishing and Knitting to Wartime Espionage Training!
+They also stock a selection of books and gifts.
+It's FREE admission (however do have a donation box should you wish to support the LSIC)

 Larachmor Gardens a 28-acre wild woodland garden on the edge of Arisaig with an extraordinary collection of rhododendrons.
 Visit all year round for seasonal colours and changes.

 Arisaig Highland Games - Wednesday 25th July 2018.
-The venue is the scenic location of Traigh Farm, Arisaig with sweeping views across sandy beaches towards the Cuillins of Skye & the Small Isles of Eigg and Rhum.
-The Games features a full list of traditional events including solo piping, throwing the hammer, tossing the caber, highland dancing, and a range of track and field events including children’s races.
+The venue is set at the scenic location of Traigh Farm, Arisaig.
+With its sweeping views across sandy beaches towards the Cuillins of Skye & the Small Isles of Eigg and Rum.
+The Games features a full list of traditional events including Solo Piping, throwing the Hammer, Tossing the Caber, Highland Dancing, and a range of Track and Field Events including children’s races.
 It begins with a ceremonial parade, led by the Lochaber Schools Pipe Band.
-The focus then will switche to Traigh with the Games being officially opened by Ranald, 24th Captain of Clan Ranald.
-A variety of side shows, exhibition tents, trade stalls and refreshment stands line the perimeter of the field.
+The focus then will switch to Traigh Farm with the Games being officially opened by the 24th Captain of Clan Ranald.
+A variety of side shows, exhibition tents, trade stalls and refreshment stands line the Traigh Farm field.

 Admission charges apply.
-A fun day out for all the family.
+A very well supported and fun day out for all the family!